Step 1

 FAQ

-A PDF to webpage converter is a tool that transforms a PDF file into HTML.
-Instead of opening in a PDF viewer, the content renders as a proper webpage in any browser: mobile-friendly, indexable by search engines, and accessible without plugins or downloads.
+A PDF to webpage converter transforms a PDF file into HTML and publishes it as a webpage.
+Instead of opening in a PDF viewer, the content renders in the browser as a mobile-friendly page with a shareable URL.

 It depends on the conversion type you choose.
 As-is conversion replicates your PDF layout in HTML as closely as possible.
 AI redesign prioritises readability and mobile layout over exact visual replication.